SagarSudani/Computer-Vision-and-AI---Object-Detection-and-Image-Classification/README.md

-🎯 Object Detection Task Using OpenCV and YOLO V5
-📍 Objective
-To implement basic object detection using OpenCV and pre-trained YOLO V5 Model.
+🎯 **Object Detection Task Using OpenCV and YOLO V5** 📍Objective-To implement basic object detection using OpenCV and pre-trained YOLO V5 Model.

-🧠 Overview
+🧠 **Overview**
 This project demonstrates object detection by identifying and drawing bounding boxes around features such as human faces using YOLO.
 The implementation is lightweight and suitable for learning foundational computer vision techniques.

-🛠️ Tools & Libraries
+🛠️Tools & Libraries
 Language: Python
 Library: OpenCV
 Model: YOLO V5
 IDE: Google Colab

 **🩺 Pneumonia Diagnosis Using Deep Learning**